-There are some big changes this year to the Lake Lanier Lights at the Magical Night of Lights at Lake Lanier Islands Resort.
+There were some big changes last year to the Lake Lanier Lights at the Magical Night of Lights at Lake Lanier Islands Resort.
 While at the same time, some old favorites are returning to this annual holiday extravaganza at the Lake Lanier Resort, Lake Lanier, Ga.
 So what new, what’s old that is new again, and what can you expect when you go?
 Read on for to get the scoop.

 The Lake Lanier Christmas lights, as well as all the Lake Lanier holiday events are under new management.
 Safe Harbor Development has invested 3.5 million into Margaritaville at Lanier Islands and transformed the summertime destination into a winter wonderland – License to Chill, Snow Island.

 On our previous visits to the Lake Lanier night of lights we’ve done the carnival, holiday village and ice skating first, waiting until it got dark outside and then finish up in the warm car with the lights.
 As a bonus, the ‘attractions’ are generally less crowded earlier in the evening.

 You’ll notice the 26th annual Lake Lanier Magical Night of Lights has been refreshed with a Margaritaville twist.
 In total, there are 19 new displays, including our cover photo ‘It’s 5 o’clock somewhere’, as well as multi-colored lights through the tunnel to Paradise Beach, a snowflake display, Christmas train, surfboard Christmas tree, giant candy canes, hanging snowflakes, multi-colored tunnel lights, and you can’t do anything Margaritaville without a parrot (with a Santa hat of course).

 And for traditionalists, the seven miles of lights also includes the return of some classic displays such as the ’12 Days of Christmas’.
 Make sure you tune your radio to hear the holiday music while you drive through.